 Niacin also exerts an additive effect when combined with ceritinib, diazoxide leading to hyperglycemia.

 Phosphorus levels also require monitoring in patients at risk for hypophosphatemia as niacin can cause a decrease in phosphorus levels (mean of -13% with 2000 mg).

-Harm may result in a nursing baby as niacin can pass into breast milk; therefore it should be avoided.
+Harm may result in a nursing baby as niacin can pass into breast milk; therefore, nursing mothers should avoid the drug.

 In pharmacological doses (example 1000 to 3000 mg/day), flushing reaction associated with its crystalline nicotinic acid component (not nicotinamide) is the most common and studied the toxicity of niacin, which is both person-to-person and dose-dependent.

 Other symptoms of toxicity may include dizziness, upset stomach, redness, itching, nausea, and vomiting.